eigenfoo/old-eigenfoo.github.io/index.md

 <br/>

-This website is powered by [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and is hosted on GitHub Pages.
+This website is powered by [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and hosted on GitHub Pages.